alext-sap/lx-collabo/docs/en/template/03_grammar_and_mechanics/manual_product_page.md

-# Titles in Product Page
+# Titles on Product Page

 A product page is a page in the SAP Help Portal that groups deliverables for a particular product.
 Content on product pages is structured by content categories, and optionally can be distributed over various tabs.
 Sidebars are also used to offer supplementing information or feature content.